Presentations & Authentication Training

 A recent Knight-Frank Index named fine wine as the top-performing luxury collectible.
 As values rise, so does the risk of fraud.
 We have tailored this new, condenseed session specifically to the needs of those who buy and enjoy, but do not necessarily work with, fine and rare wine.
 A brief seminar will highlight the key issues faced by serious collectors in the current marketplace.
 We invite attendees to each bring a bottle of concern from their own cellars for verbal assessment* by our expert authenticators.
 Champagne and canapés will be served.
 Attendees receive their own set of authentication tools to keep for future sleuthing.
 Pricing and registration availability to be announced soon.*Verbal assessments may not be used for the purpose of seeking recourse, nor may they be used for the purpose of resale.
 For any bottles questionable at this event, we will offer the opportunity for a discounted formal inpection and report.

 Training to be a Certified TCM Authenticator®

-Wednesday May 3rd: 8:30am – 12pm: Wine Fraud and Counterfeiting Presentation 12pm - 1pm: Reception and lunch for those staying for Training 1pm – 5pm: Authentication Training Level I
+Monday, February 26: 9am - 12pm Wine Fraud and Counterfeiting Presentation 12pm - 1pm: Reception and lunch (included) for Authentication Level I Attendees 1pm – 5pm: Authentication Training Level I

-We reserve the right to refuse attendance and participation.
+Attendees must complete applications before attendance is confirmed.
+We reserve the right to refuse attendance.
 Purchases are non-refundable, but cancellations made more than 72 hours in advance may be applied to future presentations.